Click here to download the programme

 Opening address by:

-Valdis Dombrovskis, European Commissioner,
+Valdis Dombrovskis, Executive Vice-President of European Commission

 There is increasing evidence of the positive role played by family firms, including both publicly listed and privately owned entities.
 However, one of the main challenges for family businesses is succession.
 It is becoming more complex due to changes in family, management and governance systems.
 Sound governance reduces conflicts of interest, maintains family harmony, and creates value for all stakeholders.